graphql-hive/envelop/.changeset/sharp-goats-trade.md

 '@envelop/core': minor
 ---

+Added new `withState` plugin utility for easy data sharing between hooks.

-## New plugin utility to ease data sharing between hooks.
+## New plugin utility to ease data sharing between hooks

 Sometimes, plugins can grow in complexity and need to share data between its hooks.